 All proposed trustees shall have a determinable interest in the Pollard Memorial Library.

-The Board, as a whole, shall reflect the diversity of the City of Lowell.
+The Board, shall seek members representative of the population of the City of Lowell.

 Section 5 Function

-The members of the Board shall have the general care and control of the library, the expenditure of the moneys appropriated therefore, and may make rules and regulations relating to the library, its officers and staff, and create policies to deal with established rules.
+The Library Board of Trustees have responsibility through the City of the general care, administration, and policy making for the library.
+The Board engages in an ongoing planning process, which assesses the needs of the library and the role of the library in the community and ensure that the library develops to meet those needs.

 Section 6 Report to the City Council

 Members of the Board shall make a presentation to the City Council annually in May to update and highlight current practices that guarantee knowledge and technology are available to all Pollard Memorial Library patrons, as well as, advocate for most pertinent concerns to ensure the library continues to meet the needs of the community.

+Section 7 Library Director’s Report

-The Board shall provide a written report(s) to include: receipts and expenditures on account of the library, the number of volumes purchased during the year, the total number of volumes in the library, the number of volumes used during the year, the number of borrowers registered during the year, the number of persons entitled to draw books for home use, programs and services offered and any other information they may deem important to communicate.
+The Board shall review the Director’s monthly written report(s) to include: receipts and expenditures on account of the library, the number of volumes purchased during the year, the total number of volumes in the library, the number of volumes used during the year, the number of borrowers registered during the year, the number of persons entitled to draw books for home use, programs and services offered and any other information they may deem important to communicate.

 ARTICLE III Board of Trustees